tuimedia/session-bundle/README.md

 ## Redirecting on expiry

 By default when the session expires, the listener will invalidate the session and throw a CredentialsExpired exception.
 Obviously it'd be much better to redirect the user to a "Login expired" page.
-Right now you can configure a route name to which the listener will redirect the user:
+There are two ways you can do that:

+### Redirect to a route

+The listener can redirect to a given route when the session expires.
+This is super easy, but not very flexible.
 In your `app.yml` file:

 ```yaml
 tui_session:
     redirect_route: login_expired
 ```

+### Return a custom response

 Alternatively you can create a custom response, register it as a service and configure it to be returned instead.
-A trivial example:
+Here's a trivial example that uses the built-in response class.

 ```yaml
 tui_session: